Logiqx/gps-details/docs/devices/garmin/watches/README.md

 #### Less Popular Watches

-These watches are rarely / never used on GP3S, but supported by [APPro Windsurf](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791) or [Windsurfing application](https://apps.garmin.com/apps/9d47be43-2724-44e4-8f5e-3005b0766087):
+These watches are rarely / never used on GP3S, but ARE supported by APPro Windsurf.

 - Approach - golf smartwatches
-- Descent - dive computers
-- D2 - aviator smartwatches
 - MARQ - luxury smartwatches

-These devices are rarely / never used on GP3S, and not supported by the recommended apps:
+These devices are rarely / never used on GP3S, and NOT supported by APPro Windsurf.

 - Edge - bike computers
 - eTrex - GPS navigators